Definition of Mean Example

 Mean Example – #1

-XYZ stock has been performing quite well for a couple of years, but the investors are a little skeptical as to whether the stock would perform the same in the future as in recent weeks it has remained volatile as one of the key personnel of the company has resigned and the market has started doubting about the future of the company.
+XYZ stock has been performing quite well for a couple of years.
+Still, the investors are a little skeptical about whether the stock will perform the same in the future as in recent weeks.
+Moreover, it has remained volatile as one of the company’s key personnel has resigned, and the market has started doubting its future.

 Axel wants to invest in XYZ stock and has approached a financial advisor to advise on XYZ stock.
-Before taking any decision, the advisor calculates the mean of the weekly returns.
+Before deciding, the advisor calculates the mean of the weekly returns.

 Solution:

-We are given weekly returns of the XYZ stock, and now we need to calculate the average of this weekly data which is for 9 weeks.
+We are given weekly returns of the XYZ stock, and now we need to calculate the average of this weekly data for 9 weeks.

-The formula for computing the average or mean return is the sum of all data and dividing the same by a number of observations. and the Number of Observations is 9
+Here, the formula for computing the average or mean return is the sum of all data and dividing the same by several observations, and the Number of Observations is 9

 Mean = -1.37% / 9